 Want to explore your Irish ancestry then go and check out Glasnevin Cemetary for some help tracking the relatives down or take a tour of the graveyard where some of Ireland’ most famous rebels and celebrities are buried.
 Oh and don’t forget to head to the Gravediggers pub for a pint.

-Best Castle in Ireland to stay in – Clare
+Best Castle Hotels – Clare

 Dromoland Castle is one of Ireland’s finest castle hotels and offers guests the experience of living like landed gentry, surrounded by luxury.
 Dromoland Castle is the ancestral home of the O’Briens who can trace their history back to Brian Boru the ancient High King of Ireland.